Conquer MRI Claustrophobia: 14 Expert Tips You Need To Know

 If I had a nickel for every time I had a patient come in extremely anxious because their aunt (or cousin or best friend) told them that their MRI was horrible, well, then I’d be rich.

-I have worked at a number of clinics and hospitals over the course of my career and have had patients call in ahead of their scan freaking out because they got poor “advice” from a friend or family member.
+I have worked at several clinics and hospitals throughout my career and have had patients call in ahead of their scan freaking out because they got poor “advice” from a friend or family member.

 They are usually shocked that they spent so much time agonizing over what they were told the scan would be like.